andrewsb8/Machine-Learning/README.md

 # Machine-Learning

-There are multiple projects contained within this respository that were created for previous jobs, classes, and personal projects which are not big or involved enough to warrant their own repositories.
-They all involve machine learning methods in some way and most projects were coded from scratch as opposed to relying on external packages such as sci-kit learn or alternatives.
+There are multiple projects contained within this respository that were created for previous jobs, classes, and personal machine learning projects which are not big or interesting enough to warrant their own repositories.
+Some are attempting to write models from scratch to understand how they work and others are exploring how to work with larger models in some popular packages like scikit-learn, tensorflow, and torch.

 This repository demonstrates my ability to work with multiple languages and how I may explore or solve some problems.